PrivateGER/rimworld-def-viewer/README.md

 cargo run --release -- --path "/path/to/RimWorld"
 ```

+Do not run in debug mode unless you have a reason to. zstd compression is VERY slow when using an unoptimized build.

 Example for a typical Steam installation:
 ```bash
 cargo run --release -- --path "C:\Program Files (x86)\Steam\steamapps\common\Rimworld"